CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 declare void @baz()
 ```
 {: file='foobar.optimised.ll'}
 Already, `@qux` has been inlined, `@i` safely simplified to a Boolean, and several registers removed.
-However, what I really want to draw to your attention is the **phi node** added in `line 12`.
-Phi nodes are
+However, what I really want to draw to your attention is the **phi node (Φ)** added in `line 12`.
+Phi nodes

+Phi nodes are a unique affordance affordance of (more modern representations like MLIR prefer *block parameters*)

+They are, in a sense, "fake" operations.
+In the original proposal, the name phi was chosen for it's alliteration with phoney, though not because they have the same etymology.
+It will never not be ironic to me that other sources get this wrong.

 They are, in a technical sense, "fake" operations, since...